oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 1. Add bridged : boolean to network entity
 2. Add deserialization to bridged field in VdsBrokerObjectsBuilder.java
-3. DB - add field in to vds_interface and vds_interface_view
+3. DB - add field in to network and network_view
-4. DAO - add field to VdsInterfaceDao CRUD actions
+4. DAO - add field to NetworkDao CRUD actions

 #### Backward Compatibility